joheli/docker-fastrweb/README.md

 # docker-fastrweb

-Dockerfile is linked to an automated build at https://hub.docker.com/r/johanneselias/fastrweb
+(The Dockerfile in this repository is linked to an automated build at https://hub.docker.com/r/johanneselias/fastrweb)

 ## Prerequisites